|Transferring Files with the Application|

 |File Handling||Set up resume rule, preserve transferred file attributes, and remove source files.|

-The following tables describe the configuration options in these tabs:
+The following tables detail all options in these tabs:

 |Host||Required The server's address, such as 192.168.1.10 or companyname.com.|